LiteraLingo-Workspace/LiteraLingo_H4I_Project/Contributing.md

 # Contributing

+## Formatting

+Ensure that you use [Prettier](https://prettier.io/) so that your code is auto-formatting on save.
+Default settings will do

 ## General steps on how to make changes

 At the beginning of a coding session, run `git pull` to pull whatever new changes might have been merged into `main` since your last session